toitware/ota-linux/README.md

-# Toit OTA for Linux devices
+# Toit OTA updates for Linux devices through the toit.io cloud

-The latest Toit firmwares can run on Linux.
+The latest Toit firmware can run on Linux and devices can be updated through console.toit.io.
 You will need Toit CLI version v1.17.2 or later.
 Use:

 ``` sh
 toit update